Zeranny/ezedits-wiki/commands/selections.md

 The `//selhere` command moves your current selection to your location.

 * **SelectionPosition** (Default: POS1): Specifies which point in the selection to move to the player's position.
-All other points will be moved to the relative positon.
+All other points will be moved to the relative position.
   * POS1 - The "Pos1" of the selection, or first point for convex/poly selections.
   * POS2 - The "Pos2" of the selection, or the last points for convex/poly selections.
   * CENTER - The center point of the selection